-Fisher Investments (FI)i, including its subsidiaries Fisher Investments Europe Limited, Fisher Investments Japan, and Fisher Investments Australasia Pty Ltd., take an active approach to equity ownership rights and responsibilities, founded on the principle that we are a fiduciary.
+Fisher Investments (FI)[i], including its subsidiaries Fisher Investments Europe Limited, Fisher Investments Japan, and Fisher Investments Australasia Pty Ltd., take an active approach to equity ownership rights and responsibilities.
 We manage the assets entrusted to us in accordance with the return objectives and risk tolerances specified by our clients in the interests of the ultimate beneficiaries of those assets.

 The principal means by which we fulfill this obligation is research, in particular deep fundamental research into the drivers of performance across countries, sectors and individual companies.
 Research drives our approach to stewardship as it does with all other aspects of investment.